Daniel Morgan: Bemis Heights

 Burgoyne's next offensive resulted in the Battle of Bemis Heights on Oct.
 7. Morgan was assigned command of the left (or western) flank of the American position.
 The British plan was to turn that flank, using an advance by 1,500 men.
 This brought Morgan's brigade once again up against General Fraser's forces.
+Daniel Morgan's sharpshooters were ordered to specifically shoot British officers and their Native American Guides.
+In order to cause maximum confusion and disorder among British Troops.

 Passing through the Canadian loyalists, Morgan's Virginia sharpshooters got the British light infantry trapped in a crossfire between themselves and Dearborn's regiment.
 Although the light infantry broke, General Fraser was trying to rally them, encouraging his men to hold their positions when Benedict Arnold arrived.
 Arnold spotted him and called to Morgan: "That man on the grey horse is a host unto himself and must be disposed of — direct the attention of some of the sharpshooters amongst your riflemen to him!"
 Morgan reluctantly ordered Fraser shot by a sniper, and Timothy Murphy obliged him.

 With Fraser mortally wounded, the British light infantry fell back into and through the redoubts occupied by Burgoyne's main force.
 Morgan was one of those who then followed Arnold's lead to turn a counter-attack from the British middle.
 Burgoyne retired to his starting positions, but about 500 men poorer for the effort.
 That night, he withdrew to the village of Saratoga, New York (renamed Schuylerville in honor of Philip Schuyler) about eight miles to the northwest.

 During the next week, as Burgoyne dug in, Morgan and his men moved to his north.
 Their ability to cut up any patrols sent in their direction convinced the British that retreat was not possible.